pytorch/tutorials/prototype_source/quantization_in_pytorch_2_0_export_tutorial.rst

 With this tutorial, we introduce the new quantization path in PyTorch 2.0.
 Users can learn about how to define a ``BackendQuantizer`` with the ``QuantizationAnnotation API`` and integrate it into the quantization 2.0 flow.
-Examples of ``QuantizationSpec``, ``SharedQuantizationSpec``, ``FixedQParamsQuantizationSpec``, and ``DerivedQuantizationSpec`` are given for specific annotation use cases.
+Examples of ``QuantizationSpec``, ``SharedQuantizationSpec``, ``FixedQParamsQuantizationSpec``, and ``DerivedQuantizationSpec`` are given for specific annotation use case.
 Quantization 2.0 flow is still under active development.
-If user wants to learn more about the design, here are some further reading materials.
-Please contact to @jerryzh168 if you want access to below materials.
+If the user wants to learn more about the design, here are some further reading links.
+Please contact to `Jerry <https://github.com/jerryzh168>`__ if you want access to below links.

 -  `Quantization in PyTorch 2.0 Export Detailed Design <https://docs.google.com/document/d/1_jjXrdaPbkmy7Fzmo35-r1GnNKL7anYoAnqozjyY-XI/edit#heading=h.8raqyft9y50>`__
 -  `Quantization Annotation API Design <https://docs.google.com/document/d/1tjIsL7-uVgm_1bv_kUK7iovP6G1D5zcbzwEcmYEG2Js/edit#heading=h.fng0wlvs8ou6>`__